 Section 5.
 A vacancy among the officers shall be filled in the manner prescribed by the parliamentary authority adopted herein, except as follows:

-(a) A vacancy in the office of Treasurer is filled automatically by the immediate ranking officer.
+(a) A vacancy in the office of Treasurer is filled automatically by the Vice-Chair; should the office of Vice-Chair be vacant, the Secretary shall fill the vacancy of Treasurer.

 (b) A vacancy that is not filled automatically may be filled temporarily by the Commission without previous notice.

 (c) All vacancies, including those filled either automatically or temporarily, require an election to be held at the earliest possible regular meeting.
 Notice of the meeting must include notice of the election.

+Section 6.
+The Chair shall serve as convener of the Commission and shall chair the Commission meetings.

+Section 7.
+The Vice-Chair shall fulfill the obligations of the Chair upon the absence, death, incapacitation, or resignation of the Chair.

+Section 8.
+The Secretary shall ensure that appropriate minutes of Commission meetings are kept and that appropriate notice of Commission meetings is provided in accordance with subsection (c) of this section.
+The Secretary shall ensure that Commission meeting agendas, minutes, and written recommendations for other government entities are electronically transmitted to the OANC upon their completion.

+Section 9.
+The Treasurer shall ensure that the responsibilities provided for in § 1-309.13 are fulfilled.
+No individual may serve as both the Chair and Treasurer simultaneously for any Commission.

 ARTICLE V – FINANCE AND RECORDS